top of page

 With the hand that held the rosary, she picked up the folded blanket at the foot of the chair, Mariana’s, and walked into the corridor barefoot, her robe trailing.
 The marble was cool against her soles, the scent of sterilized air clinging to the walls.
 She didn’t turn on the light.
 The dim safety lamps were enough, blue-white halos every few steps.

 Down the hallway, she passed the nursery door.
-Both twins slept, Lisa and Lucia close by, which was new.
+Both twins were asleep.
+Lisa and Lucia slept on sleeping bags close by, which was new.
 David and Mari’s small shapes curled into white linen, their breathing amplified like distant surf.
 She paused, watching the rhythm, inhale, exhale, the only natural sound left in the house.

 For a moment, she envied him, the certainty of duty, the luxury of a task that could be completed.